Mitochondrial DNA: Use in forensics

 Unlike nuclear DNA, which is inherited from both parents and in which genes are rearranged in the process of recombination, there is usually no change in mtDNA from parent to offspring.
 Although mtDNA also recombines, it does so with copies of itself within the same mitochondrion.
 Because of this and because the mutation rate of animal mtDNA is higher than that of nuclear DNA, mtDNA is a powerful tool for tracking ancestry through females (matrilineage) and has been used in this role to track the ancestry of many species back hundreds of generations.

 mtDNA testing can be used by forensic scientists in cases where nuclear DNA is severely degraded.
-Autosomal cells only have two copies of nuclear DNA, but can have hundreds of copies of mtDNA due to the multiple mitochondria present in each cell.
+Autosomal cells only have two copies of nuclear DNA but can have hundreds of copies of mtDNA due to the multiple mitochondria present in each cell.
 This means highly degraded evidence that would not be beneficial for STR analysis could be used in mtDNA analysis. mtDNA may be present in bones, teeth, or hair, which could be the only remains left in the case of severe degradation.
-In contrast to STR analysis, mtDNA sequencing uses Sanger sequencing.
+In contrast to STR analysis, mtDNA sequencing has traditionally been performed via Sanger sequencing, developed by Fredrick Sanger in the 1970's.Sanger sequencing, the oldest most widely used method remains the gold standard in forensic mtDNA typing validating massively parallel sequencing (MPS).
+Anderson et al sequenced and reported the first mitochondrial genome in 1981, the Cambridge Reference Sequence (CRS), which was later revised and renamed in 1999 as the revised Cambridge Reference Sequence (rCRS).
+A Reconstructed Sapiens Reference Sequence (RSRS) has since been proposed to replace the rCRS.
 The known sequence and questioned sequence are both compared to the Revised Cambridge Reference Sequence to generate their respective haplotypes.
 If the known sample sequence and questioned sequence originated from the same matriline, one would expect to see identical sequences and identical differences from the rCRS.
 Cases arise where there are no known samples to collect and the unknown sequence can be searched in a database such as EMPOP.
-The Scientific Working Group on DNA Analysis Methods recommends three conclusions for describing the differences between a known mtDNA sequence and a questioned mtDNA sequence: exclusion for two or more differences between the sequences, inconclusive if there is one nucleotide difference, or cannot exclude if there are no nucleotide differences between the two sequences.
+EMPOP, which stands for the European DNA profiling (EDNAP) group's mitochondrial DNA population database project is the largest forensic DNA database with over 63,400 quality controlled mitotypes in its current version, V.14.
+The Scientific Working Group on DNA Analysis Methods recommends three conclusions for describing the differences between a known mtDNA sequence and a questioned mtDNA sequence: exclusion for two or more differences between the sequences, inconclusive if there is one nucleotide difference, or inability to exclude if there are no nucleotide differences between the two sequences.